ryanpitts/journalists-guide-datasets/datasets/ipeds.md

 variables" interface to pick a small number of related variables and save them to a MVL file.

+Variables are unique for every year.
+There's not one variable for "retention rates".
+There's one variable for "retention rates 2012" and another for "retention rates 2011" and another for 2010 and so on.
+When you're planning what to get, it's helpful to go in two passes.
+Once to get a survey of what the general variables you want to use, and again to get the specific variable name for every year.

+There are so many variables that you should have your own local copy so you can quickly generate MVL files on demand without having to go through the slower IPEDS web interface.
+There's even a [Django app](https://github.com/texastribune/ipeds_reporter) just for working with variables.

 #### The Structure of the MVL File

 The MVL file is a pipe (`|`) separated text file.
 There's a code, short name,